Aliases for BMPR1A Gene

 GeneCards Summary for BMPR1A Gene

 BMPR1A (Bone Morphogenetic Protein Receptor Type 1A) is a Protein Coding gene.
 Diseases associated with BMPR1A include Polyposis Syndrome, Hereditary Mixed, 2 and Juvenile Polyposis Syndrome.
-Among its related pathways are Signaling by GPCR and Heart Development.
+Among its related pathways are Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers and Signaling pathways regulating pluripotency of stem cells.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein kinase activity.
 An important paralog of this gene is BMPR1B.

 UniProtKB/Swiss-Prot Summary for BMPR1A Gene

 On ligand binding, forms a receptor complex consisting of two type II and two type I transmembrane serine/threonine kinases.
 Type II receptors phosphorylate and activate type I receptors which autophosphorylate, then bind and activate SMAD transcriptional regulators.
 Receptor for BMP2, BMP4, GDF5 and GDF6.
 Positively regulates chondrocyte differentiation through GDF5 interaction.
 Mediates induction of adipogenesis by GDF6.